The Artist and the Engineer - Tales of a Solar Kiln for Ceramics

 There has been some other discussion of solar kilns on the web.
 Many point to giant solar furnaces that generate thousands of degrees.
 But, nothing of fairly low power, suitable for day to day use.

 It must be recognized that firing with the sun presents problems that are out of our control.
-Even assuming a design that Clouds happen, so the sun is not completely reliable.
+Even assuming a design that can generate the required temperature, clouds do happen, so the sun is not completely reliable.
+Probably the best defense against this is to do this in a desert climate.

 Thermal Balance